 How does a door drop work?

-What kind of companies use door drops?
+What kinds of companies use door drops?

 – estate agents